dy1z/docs/content/docs/configuration/tailwindcss.md

 ---
 title: "Tailwind CSS Config"
 slug: "tailwindcss-config"
-description: "Tailwind CSS email-tailored configuration in Maizzle"
+description: "See how the Tailwind CSS configuration is customized for email development in Maizzle"
 ---

 # Tailwind CSS Config